 Athletes run past “the runner” statue, located just outside the National Gallery

 The race begins at Marathon at 9 am.
-The first athlete usually reaches Nomismatokopio / Cholargos / Ethiki Amyna / Katechaki metro stations around 10.30 am, and gets to the Panathenaic Stadium a little after 11 am.
+The first athlete usually reaches Ethiki Amyna metro station around 10.30 am, and gets to the finishing point a little after 11 am.

 Here are a few questions often asked by visitors:

 Can anyone run the Athens Marathon?

 The Athens Marathon is open to everyone, as long as they are over 18 years of age.
 No qualification is needed in order to participate.

 Yes, it’s possible that all races in the Athens Authentic Marathon sell out.
 If you want to participate, it’s best to register early, to avoid disappointment!